tidyverse/tidyverse.org/content/blog/usemodels-0-2-0/index.md

 date: 2022-02-19
 author: Max Kuhn
 description: >
-    A new release of the use models makes it even easier to use tidymodels.
+    A new release of the usemodels makes it even easier to use tidymodels.

 photo:
   url: https://unsplash.com/photos/r1sTNKz0omE